RGreeneRI/Linux_Hostname_Changer/README.md

 # Linux_Hostname_Changer
-A script to automate the hostname changing process
+A script to automate the hostname changing process.

+Usage: chhostname.sh [NEW_HOSTNAME]